Reginald Paget, Baron Paget of Northampton: Career

 The son of Major Guy Paget, he was educated at Eton and Trinity College, Cambridge, where he read law, but did not graduate.
 Paget joined the Labour Party whilst he was an undergraduate at Cambridge, a decision made striking by the fact that his family had produced five generations of Conservative MPs.
 He was called to the bar in 1934.

 He stood as the Labour candidate for Northampton in 1935, but was not elected.
 During World War II he served in the Royal Naval Volunteer Reserve (1940–43).

 After the war, he was advocate for Field Marshal Erich von Manstein during his trial for war crimes.
 He later wrote Manstein: His Campaigns and His Trial (1957).
 He took silk in 1947.

-He stood again as the Labour candidate for Northampton ten years later in 1945, and won the seat.
-He was repeatedly re-elected until 1974, when the constituency was abolished.
+He stood again as the Labour candidate for Northampton in 1945, and won the seat.
+He was repeatedly re-elected until February 1974, when the constituency was abolished.
 From 1960 to 1964, Paget successively served as junior opposition spokesman for the Royal Navy and the Army.
-He was an outspoken critic of Harold Wilson during the 1963 Labour Party leadership election.

 During his tenure in the House of Commons, he was an independent voice, playing a major role in the campaign to abolish capital punishment.
 He was a strong opponent of the execution of Derek Bentley and argued for Timothy Evans to be posthumously pardoned for the murder of his child (a crime widely believed to have been committed by John Christie).

+Paget was an outspoken critic of Harold Wilson during the 1963 Labour Party leadership election, and remained just as firm a critic once Wilson became Prime Minister, at one point resigning the party whip after disagreeing with the Government's decision to sanction Ian Smith's white minority regime in Rhodesia following its unilateral declaration of independence from Britain (the whip was later restored).
+In 1968, during a speech given at Nottingham University, Paget called upon Wilson to resign, declaring: "Mr Wilson has reached the point at which nobody anywhere in the world believes a word he says."
+These attacks led him to be censured twice by his constituency party, although on both occasions he survived the threat of deselection.

 Paget was initially supportive of British entry into the European Economic Community (EEC), and in 1954 became Secretary of the UK Council of the European Movement.
 However, in later years his views changed: in 1971 he was one of the majority of Labour MPs to vote against membership, and during the 1975 EEC referendum campaign he gave a speech in the House of Lords in which he stated that the EEC was impotent in the face of the Soviet threat; in the resulting vote a day later he was one of only 20 peers to vote against remaining in the EEC.

-On 2 January 1975, he was created a life peer as Baron Paget of Northampton, of Lubenham in the County of Leicestershire.
+On 2 January 1975, he was created a life peer as Baron Paget of Northampton, of Lubenham in Leicestershire.

 Paget was said to be the slowest speaker in the House of Commons and was master of the Pytchley Hunt from 1968 to 1971, an unusual position for a Labour MP.